 Local Holocaust Survivor Speakers are available to share their Holocaust eyewitness accounts with students on Zoom.

-Recommended for students in grades 8 to 12 and classes of 30 students.
+Recommended for students in grades 8 to 12.

 This interactive Zoom workshop consists of a short film that focuses on decision making and rescue during the Holocaust, followed by an interactive presentation by a VHEC docent.